Tucson Gem & Mineral Show 2008

 Click on photos to enlarge

 I sincerely hope that you did get to see it in person.
 If you did not have this privilege in sharing in such a historical event, I can only hope that some of the pictures of the show featured here on my site, as well as the many other mineral web sites worldwide, will give you a glimpse, and taste, of all the amazing displays that were there.
-This special show really put in to perspective the amazing variety of Gems and Minerals that exist in the USA!
+This special showing really puts into perspective the amazing variety of Gems and Minerals that exist within the USA!

-Well my friends, the gorgeous specimen picture above is from one of those famous locales -- the Jackson's Crossroad Mine, in Wilkes County, Georgia.
+Well my friends, the gorgeous specimen pictured above is from one of those famous locales -- the Jackson's Crossroad Mine, in Wilkes County, Georgia.

 What a winner this one is!
-I was fortunate enough to grab it on the last day of the show.
-I was informed by the mine owners at the booth that these matrix specimens are not very common, which makes complete sense as I have seen mostly just crystal pieces.
+I was fortunate enough to grab it from miner Terry Ledford on the last day of the show.
+I was informed by the mine owners that these matrix specimens are not very common, which makes complete sense as I have seen mostly only crystal floater pieces.

-As you can see in the photographs above this is an aesthetically, beautiful piece.
-The wonderful contrast of the white matrix with perfect Quartz crystals, gently wraps around the purple Amethyst crystal group, embracing it.
+As you can see in the photographs above this is an aesthetically beautiful cabinet specimen.
+The wonderful contrast of the white matrix with perfect Quartz crystals, gently cradles the purple Amethyst crystal group.
 Great purple color that this locality is known for.
 Sharp terminations with translucent to transparent luster.

-Here's your chance to own one of the very best, from (since the Tucson show 2008), an even more famous US locale.
+Here's your chance to own one of the very best (since the Tucson show 2008), from now an even more famous US locale!
 Truly a superb cabinet specimen.

 Dimensions in cm: 9.0 x 7.0 x 6.5